Horse racing

 Horse racing is an equestrian performance activity, typically involving two or more horses ridden by jockeys (or sometimes driven without riders) over a set distance for competition.
 It is one of the most ancient of all sports, as its basic premise – to identify which of two or more horses is the fastest over a set course or distance – has been mostly unchanged since at least classical antiquity.

 Horse races vary widely in format, and many countries have developed their own particular traditions around the sport.
 Variations include restricting races to particular breeds, running over obstacles, running over different distances, running on different track surfaces, and running in different gaits.
 In some races, horses are assigned different weights to carry to reflect differences in ability, a process known as handicapping.

+Gambling

 While horses are sometimes raced purely for sport, a major part of horse racing's interest and economic importance is in the gambling associated with it, an activity that in 2019 generated a worldwide market worth around US$115 billion.

 World Championship

-The International Federation of Horseracing Authorities was founded in 1961 with the task of standardizing international Thoroughbred horseracing practices, but no official world championship exists.
+The International Federation of Horseracing Authorities was founded in 1961 with the task of standardizing international Thoroughbred horse racing practices, but no official world championship exists.